|Corsham Court, Wiltshire, England|

 All Bath Spa University enquiries: Tel.
 (01225) 876390

-Guided tours (max. group size 15) of the Breakfast Room and Library in the private wing will be taken during normal opening hours on:
+Additionally, the Breakfast Room and Library in the private wing are open by guided tour only (max. group size 15) during normal opening hours on:

 The private wing is not otherwise open to the public.
 Booking is not necessary for these guided tours, although as numbers are limited, a call to the curator (on 01249 712214/701610) in advance to check availability is recommended.

-The painting "Tobias and the Angel", which normally hangs in the Cabinet Room (Cat. no. 18), is currently on exhibition at the National Gallery in London, and will then be exhibited in Dublin and Edinburgh, returning to Corsham Court in September 2017.
-We apologise for any disappointment caused to visitors .
+The painting "Tobias and the Angel", which normally hangs in the Cabinet Room (Cat. no. 18), is featured in the "Beyond Caravaggio" exihibition presently on display in Edinburgh.
+Its return is anticipated imminently, although we apologise for any disappointment caused to visitors in the meantime.

 Guided tours of the Breakfast Room and Library will be charged at an additional £2.00 per person.

 Some parking is available for visitors to the Court in Church Square.
 This lies immediately south of the Court entrance gates and a short walk from the front door.
 Campervans and caravans may not be parked in Church Square, where space is limited.
 Instead, they should be left in the public car park that is situated some five minutes walk away.

 Wheelchair users (accompanied by one carer or companion) may visit the gardens free of charge during opening hours.
 We regret that motorised wheel chairs cannot be accommodated in the house, although a non-motorised pushed wheelchair is available to be borrowed without charge.
 Wheelchair users should bear in mind that the Staterooms are on the ground floor, but that this is at a higher level than the entrance.
 A platform lift is made available to reach the necessary level, where the pushed wheelchair may be used.
 Disabled visitors should drive up to the front door of the house for direction to parking facilities.